Dewalt-arch/pimpmykali/README.md

   - For a new kali vm, run menu option N

 # Revision 1.1.3 - added Are you sure prompt
-  - Added a "Are you sure you want to copy all files from /home/kali to /root" prompt
+  - Added "Are you sure you want to copy all files from /home/kali to /root" prompt
   - Gives the user a last chance to abort the function
   - There is no major functional change between 1.1.2 and 1.1.3 other than the addition
   - of the single added prompt to the copy /home/kali to /root function